Kpvernon/kpvernon.github.io/Diagram.md

     R2-->B
     Q2-->S2[\Venture forth.\]
     S2-->T2[One of the first boxes you find is a Costco size pack of toilet paper.]
     T2-->U2[\Leave it.
-You're in a basemnet.
+You're in a basement.
 Not a bathroom.
 You don't need that right now.\] U2-->W2[\Go left\]
-    W2-->Y2[\You end up geting lost within the maze.
+    W2-->Y2[\You end up getting lost within the maze.
 You search and search for the exit but to no avail.\] Y2-->Z2{{You died to bad navigation}}
     U2-->X2[\Go right\]
-    X2-->A3[You stumble upon the family heirlooms where you find a box of jewlrey you guess to be worth a lot of money!]
+    X2-->A3[You stumble upon the family heirlooms where you find a box of jewelry you guess to be worth a lot of money!]
-    A3-->B3[It takes you many hours to find your way out with the jewlrey.
-You take the jewlrey to get appraised and become a multi-millionaire.
+    A3-->B3[It takes you many hours to find your way out with the jewelry.
+You take the jewelry to get appraised and become a multi-millionaire.
 You end up spending your money traveling round the world.]
     B3-->D
     T2-->V2[\Take it.
 Unravel some as you go.\] V2-->C3[\Go left\]